Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Map/GenerateOfflineMap/readme.md

 ## How to use the sample

 When the app starts, you will be prompted to sign in using a free ArcGIS Online account.
 Once the map loads, zoom to the extent you want to take offline.
 The red border shows the extent that will be downloaded.
-Click the "Take Map Offline" button to start the offline map job.
+Tap the "Take Map Offline" button to start the offline map job.
 The progress bar will show the job's progress.
 When complete, the offline map will replace the online map in the map view.

 ## How it works